clauroxia/store-class/README.md

 # Store Class
-With this program you will be able to find out the status of the stores incidents between two given dates.
+With this program you will be able to find out the status of the store incidents between two given dates.

 ## Installation
 ### Pre-requisites